 And p.s., make sure you check out that follow-up piece I’ve been mentioning, The Top 10 Anti-Aging Tools You Didn’t Know Existed.
 Jewel and I teamed up again to make another gem of a guide on aging and well, the tools you didn’t know existed.

 Jewel Watson is a natural beauty practitioner and industry veteran, having worked in the beauty world for nearly 28 years.
 She began as a hair stylist and color specialist, working in color correction.
-She started moving away from hairstyling when she no longer wanted exposure to harsh chemicals, while simultaneously becoming more and more interested in anti-aging, natural beauty, and detoxing, discovering the link between nutrition and anti-aging.
-She started delving into all things esthetics and aesthetic, building up her current modality – The Natural Facelift.
+She started moving away from hairstyling when she no longer wanted to be exposed to harsh chemicals.
+She simultaneously became more and more interested in anti-aging, natural beauty, and detoxing, discovering the link between nutrition and youthfulness.
+She started delving into all things esthetics and aesthetic, building her current modality – The Natural Facelift.